juliankim/awesome-web/README.md

     * [react-form](https://github.com/tannerlinsley/react-form) Hooks for managing form state and validation in React
     * [react-query](https://github.com/tannerlinsley/react-query) Hooks for fetching, caching and updating asynchronous data in React.
     * [material-ui](https://material-ui.com/) - React components for faster and easier web development.
+    * [motion](https://github.com/framer/motion) - Motion is an open source, production-ready library that's designed for all creative developers.
 * [svelte](https://svelte.dev/) - Svelte is a radical new approach to building user interfaces.
 * [vuejs](https://vuejs.org/) - Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 ## Backend